nosportugal/faast-data-science/courses/text_classification/README.md

-# FAAST Advance Intro to Text Classification
+# FAAST Advance Data Science - Intro to Text Classification

 ![FAAST logo](/images/FAAST_preto.png)

-Welcome to the Git repository for the FAAST Advance Intro to Text Classification learning path 🎉
+Welcome to the Git repository for the "FAAST Advance Data Science - Intro to Text Classification" learning path 🎉

 This course is designed to help you create text classification models using Python.
 It covers regular expressions, the `NLTK` library, and it will teach you how extract information from text without falling pray to the "curse of dimensionality".